 The project start date is the first date that trees have been planted or site preparation activities have been initiated for the natural regeneration of trees.
-The project start date can be no earlier than January 1, 2018.

-The project submission must occur within one year of the project start date, with the exception of projects with a start date prior to the original release of this methodology (March 2, 2020), which must submit the project no later than March 1, 2021.
-However, project activities (planting or site preparation for natural regeneration) need not be completed before the project is submitted.
+The project must be submitted for listing within one year of the project start date.
+However, project activities (planting or site preparation for natural regeneration) may still be ongoing at the time the project is submitted.

 All projects that pass the eligibility requirements set forth in this methodology as of the project start date are eligible to register FMUs with Climate Forward for the duration of the project's crediting period.
-The crediting period is the period in which future projections of sequestered carbon are recognized for crediting purposes.
+The crediting period is the period in which future projections of sequestered carbon are recognized as being secure.
 This period varies by forest community, by landowner class, and by any additional protective measures that may secure future carbon tonnes, such as conservation easements, that contain explicit language related to the maintenance and enforcement of prescribed levels of sequestered carbon.
 The crediting periods are provided as reference values in the Reforestation Communities Data File, which is an annex to this methodology.